Phil Bryant

 Dewey Phillip Bryant (born December 9, 1954) is an American politician who served as the 64th governor of Mississippi from 2012 to 2020.
 A member of the Republican Party, he was the 31st lieutenant governor of Mississippi from 2008 to 2012 and 40th state auditor of Mississippi from 1996 to 2008.
 Bryant was elected governor in 2011, defeating the Democratic nominee Mayor Johnny DuPree of Hattiesburg.
 He was re-elected in 2015, defeating Democratic nominee Robert Gray.

 Early life and education

-Bryant was born in Moorhead in Sunflower County in the Mississippi Delta.
+Dewey Phillip Bryant was born in Moorhead in Sunflower County in the Mississippi Delta.
 He is the son of Dewey C., a diesel mechanic, and Estelle R. Bryant, a mother who stayed home with her three boys.
-Bryant's family moved to the capital of Jackson, where his father worked for Jackson Mack Sales and was later Service Manager there.
+Bryant's family moved to the capital of Jackson, where his father worked for Jackson Mack Sales and was later service manager there.

-Dewey Phillip Bryant attended Council McCluer High School his junior and senior years.
+Bryant attended Council McCluer High School his junior and senior years.

 Bryant studied first at Hinds Community College and received a bachelor's degree in criminal justice from the University of Southern Mississippi and a master's degree in political science from Mississippi College in Clinton.
 He also received an Honorary Doctorate of Laws degree from Mississippi College, where he served as an adjunct professor teaching Mississippi political history, both before and during his first term as governor.